romanbsd/hstore-document/README.md

 This brings the niceties of Mongo's embedded documents to PostgreSQL.
 It's modelled after Mongoid's embedded documents.

-An example worth a thousand words:
+An example is worth a thousand words:

 ```ruby